HeritierS/NutriMap/README.md

 #### Steps to get project running

-Open the link to the project to get started
-Once it is started click on home button.
+Open the link via MicroSoft Edge: https://heritiers.github.io/NutriMap/index.html to the project to get started Once it is started click on home button.
 This will direct you to sign up and login page

 #### Main Features